 Furnishing the Cattery: Once the cattery and/or designated space is completed, it’s time to furnish.
 Cat Trees, litter pans, toys, scratching posts, window seats, shelves, and tunnels.
 Make their space a kitty wonderland!

 Acquisition of Breeding Cats: One of your biggest upfront expenses will be the purchase of your kittens with breeding rights.
 Depending on your chosen breed, you can expect to spend $3,000 – $4,000 for a kitten.
-And you can’t start a cattery with just one. 🙂 It’s suggested that
+Importing (which is what most newbies will do), and transport costs are one of the biggest expenses.
+Be sure to check out our article and podcast about importing cats from overseas so that you’re informed about that process, as well.

 Health Testing/Screening: Once your breeding cats are in your cattery and settled, you should always do your own DNA testing and health screening.
 You can buy a DNA kit from Optimal Selection for about $100 each.
 This will test for any genetic markers for certain diseases and conditions.
 Physical traits such as coat color and patterns are also tested.
 In addition, you’ll need to see your vet and conduct any x-rays, sonograms, and echocardiograms.
 Any other tests that are related to the known health risks in your breed should also be done.
 You can listen to this podcast episode to learn more about DNA testing.